godotengine/godot-docs/tutorials/platform/ios/plugins_for_ios.rst

 Game Center
 -----------

-Implemented in ``platform/iphone/game_center.mm``.
+Implemented in `Godot iOS GameCenter plugin <https://github.com/godotengine/godot-ios-plugins/blob/master/plugins/gamecenter/game_center.mm>`_.

-The Game Center API is available through the "GameCenter" singleton.
-It has 9 methods:
+The Game Center API is available through the ``GameCenter`` singleton.
+It has the following methods:

 -  ``Error authenticate();``
 -  ``bool is_authenticated();``